Tyler James (American musician): Career

-In 2008, breaking from his usual style of music, Tyler collaborated with Los Angeles-based DJ Morgan Page on the song "Call My Name".
+In 2008, breaking from his usual style of music, Tyler collaborated with Los Angeles–based DJ Morgan Page on the song "Call My Name".
 According to Page, "It's a bit of a sentimental song, but I think it does a good job of straddling the lines of pop and electronic music."
 The single hit number 1 on Billboard's Heatseekers charts in September 2008.

 On March 2, 2010, Tyler released his first full-length album, It Took the Fire, on his own Son of Geert Records.
 The album contains twelve tracks and was recorded at House of David Studios on Music Row in Nashville.

-In early 2010, Tyler began touring as a member of the Los Angeles-based band Edward Sharpe and the Magnetic Zeros while continuing to venture out as a solo artist.
+In early 2010, Tyler began touring as a member of the Los Angeles–based band Edward Sharpe and the Magnetic Zeros while continuing to venture out as a solo artist.
 The band recently completed an Australian tour as well as an extensive summer tour that included festival performances at Coachella, Bonnaroo, Sasquatch!, Telluride Bluegrass Festival, Newport Folk Festival, and Lollapalooza.
 Their first full-length recording, Up from Below, was released July 7, 2009, digitally and July 14, 2009, physically on Vagrant Records.

 In November 2011, Tyler went into the studio with Jessica Maros, a fashion designer from Tennessee.
 They recorded their first album, The Ghost of Escondido, in a single day, under the name Escondido.
 They debuted later that month at the Mercy Lounge in Nashville.
 Their album was released in February 2013.

-Tyler has toured with several artists, including Denison Witmer, Diane Birch, The Autumn Defense, Mat Kearney, Pico vs. Island Trees, Paper Route, and Edward Sharpe and the Magnetic Zeros.
+Tyler has toured with several artists, including Denison Witmer, Diane Birch, The Autumn Defense, Mat Kearney, Pico vs. Island Trees, Paper Route, Morgan Wade, and Edward Sharpe and the Magnetic Zeros.